Blessman-Newton/Bootstrap/README.md

 You can deploy this project using:

-You can deploy this project using by transfering files in your local repository onto your server.
+You can deploy this project using by transferring files in your local repository onto your server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 👥 Authors <a name="authors">Blessman Newton</a>

-## 👥 Authors <a name="authors">Emmanuel Ntihinyuka</a>
+## 👥 Authors <a name="authors">Burhan Uddin</a>

 👤 **Blessman Newton**